bradtraversy/coding-with-ai-course-resources/context/features/image-display-spec.md

 ## Overview

-Add image gallery view with lightbox for the Images item type.
+Add image grid/gallery with thumbnail cards instead of the regular item card

 ## Requirements

-- Create ImageGrid component with responsive thumbnail grid
+- Create an image thumbnail card to replace the current item card
-- Create ImageLightbox component (full-screen modal, dark backdrop)
-- Update /items/image to use ImageGrid instead of ItemList
-- Images open in lightbox, not drawer
-- Lightbox shows image, title, file info
-- Lightbox actions: download, delete with confirmation
-- Keyboard nav: Escape to close, arrow keys for prev/next
-- Close on backdrop click
-- Delete removes from local state, closes lightbox first, shows toast
+- Show an image grid/gallery with 3 columns
+- Displays image thumbnail with 16:9 aspect ratio (`aspect-video`)
+- Uses `object-cover` to fill the card (may crop edges)
+- Subtle hover zoom effect (5% scale with 300ms transition)